-- D.T2.1.3 Step-by-step procedure handbook for EnMs in School buildings - D.T2.1.5 Step-by-step procedure handbook for EnMs in Public buildings - D.T2.2.4 Set of financial instruments integrated with Demand Side Management
+- D.T2.1.3 Step-by-step procedure handbook for EnMs in School buildings - D.T2.1.4 Step-by-step procedure handbook for EnMs in Institutional buildings - D.T2.2.4 Set of financial instruments integrated with Demand Side Management

-D.T2.3.1 - The negotiating panel concept
+■ D.T2.3.1 - The negotiating panel concept

-2. Encouraging energy efficiency in Institutional buildigns
+2. Encouraging energy efficiency in Schools

 Energy efficiency is a key point in EU energy policies, and the building sector is one of the main sectors in terms of energy consumption.
-EU confers to public sector an exemplary and promoting role in energy efficiency, and public administrations residing in institutional buildings should gather this indication as an opportunity rather than an obligation: acting in an energy efficiency way means stimulating new economic activities and job opportunities, it means using public resources in a more efficient way, avoiding wastes and complying in the same time with the global needs of environmental protection that are more and more a priority for the sustainable and durable development of current and future generations.
+EU confers to public sector an exemplary and promoting role in energy efficiency, and public administrations should gather this indication as an opportunity rather than an obligation: acting in an energy efficiency way means stimulating new economic activities and job opportunities, it means using public resources in a more efficient way, avoiding wastes and complying in the same time with the global needs of environmental protection that are more and more a priority for the sustainable and durable development of current and future generations.

-The institutional buildings are special players in this context, since in these type of buildings mostly permanent users are involved and not so much visitors.
-This means that, the majority of the users can be motivated for energy efficient behaviour with long lasting effect since the users are still the same.
-This could be a key element in these buildings in order to reduce the energy consumption.
+The public buildings are special players in this context, since in these type of buildings apart from the few permanent users they have a lot of visitors.
+This means that, the majority of the users are hard to be motivated for energy efficient behaviour, which would be a key element in these buildings in order to reduce the energy consumption.